sprinteins/se-uilib/example-apps/app-angular/README.md

 ## Using web components in Angular project

-To use a web component in Angular we have to adapt it to Angular syntax.
+To use a web component in Angular adapt it to Angular syntax.

 - Callback functions like on:select should be formatted like (select).